tradingview-pine-seeds/docs/data.md

 ## Updating the data

 Your EOD data is checked and uploaded to our repository once a day.
-You see the data for all previous days on the [chart][tv_chart].
+You can see the data for all previous days on the [chart][tv_chart].
-The checked and uploaded today data will appear on the chart tomorrow.
+The data that is checked and uploaded today will appear on the chart tomorrow.
 If the data is not updated for three months, the data will be removed from TradingView storage.

 > __Warning__